K-Scorpio/scorpiosec/content/en/posts/post8.md

 6. File system configuration

 In my case I have two laptops (Windows and Linux) and in order for storage devices to work on both systems you have to use a compatible file system type.
 I recommend to format your device to `exFAT` if you want to use on Windows and Linux.
+If you plan on using it just on Linux system choose `ext4` and for Windows systems `NTFS`.

 Righ-click on the partition and hover over `Format to`, you will get a list of file ssytems select `exfat` and press the green check button to continue.
 Close all the window after the operations are done and you should see that under the `File System` section the device now uses `exfat`.